debauchee/barrier-wiki/Bulding-on-Windows.md

-# Building Barrier from source on Windows
+# Build from source on Windows

 ## Before You Start